Monterey history photo collection

 The story of their meeting in a dentist's office is possibly based on fact as they both had the same dentist in Pacific Grove.

-In 1939 Ricketts and Jack Calvin published Between Pacific Tides and it is still in print over sixty years later.
+In 1939 Ricketts and Jack Calvin (1901-1985) and line drawings by Ritchie Lovejoy (1908-1956) Between Pacific Tides was published by Stanford University Press and it is still in print 80 years later.

 And photos of other purse seiners from the Monterey fishing fleet.